sparcopen/infrastructure/_members/other-education-companies.md

 ---
 layout: post
-title: Education Companies&#58; Other Publishers, The Members-Only Version
+title: Other Publishers, The Members-Only Version
 category: landscape-analysis
+section: "Education Companies"
 tags: cengage wiley
 description: Estimating market share among publishers has been difficult.
 However, there are other, smaller publishers in the Courseware business.
 permalink: /members/other-education-publisher